ESSO0428/lvim/README.md

   - **Prerequisites**: You should have registered for Copilot service and successfully logged in on GitHub.

-### About update lunavim and neovim core to Latest Release
+### About update lunarvim and neovim core to Latest Release

-1. Can use below command to update lunavim and neovim core to Latest Release
+1. Can use below command to update lunarvim and neovim core to Latest Release
   - ```bash
-    # NOTE: Update lunavim and neovim core to Latest Release
+    # NOTE: Update lunarvim and neovim core to Latest Release
     sh ~/.config/lvim/UpdateNvimReleaseAndLunaCore.sh
     # NOTE: or you only want to update neovim to Latest Release
     # sh ~/.config/lvim/UpdateNvimReleaseOnly.sh
     ```
-2. If update (or install) success (can use below command to init lunavim)
+2. If update (or install) success (can use below command to init lunarvim)
   - ```bash
     # NOTE: init lvim (install plugins and install treesitter parsers)
     # Maybe restart lvim two times above (because solve plugin dependency)